sinrlifemattrs/sinrlifemattrs/README.md

 >
 > Overall the business world is suffering slightly, quality and worst-case; people lost in addiction. 🖥️🚭
 >
-> Due to the inherent agression and failings of pirate industries, we do not map public social rulings to be reflected digitally. ⚖️⁉️
+> Due to the inherent aggression and failings of pirate industries, we do not map public social rulings to be reflected digitally. ⚖️⁉️
 >
-> A crude example would be the laws surrouding real-world ludity laws versus similar closed-world imagery being shed publicly online. 💩🌪️
+> A crude example would be the laws surrounding real-world nudity laws versus similar closed-world imagery being shed publicly online. 💩🌪️
 >
 > Similar crude examples include: gambling, nudity, violence and more. 💩🔥

 #### [Society and Computing?] 👤⚖️

-> I truly believe solving this issue, is the same as by-laws and normal regulations in everyday-society. 👤👏
+> I truly believe solving this issue, is the same as bylaws and normal regulations in everyday-society. 👤👏
 >
 > If you look into the itemization of allowed and disallowed behaviour in society, mapping them together from the real-life perspective is good. ⚖️🤞
 >